chipsalliance/chisel/docs/src/explanations/connectable.md

 Note: For descriptions of the semantics for the previous operators, see `connection-operators.md`.

-All connection operators require the two hardware components (consumer and producer) to be Chisel type-equivalent (matching bundle field names and types (Record vs Vector vs Element), vector sizes, ground types (UInt/SInt/Bool/Clock etc)).
+All connection operators require the two hardware components (consumer and producer) to be Chisel type-equivalent (matching bundle field names and types (`Record` vs `Vector` vs `Element`), vector sizes, `Element` types (UInt/SInt/Bool/Clock etc)).
 Use `DataMirror.checkTypeEquivalence` to check this property.

 The one exception to the type-equivalence rule is using the `WaivedData` mechanism, detailed at [section](#waived-data) at the end of this document.